Willie Martinez (jockey)

-Willie Martinez (born March 3, 1971) is a jockey in North American Thoroughbred horse racing.
+Willie Martinez (born March 3, 1971) is a Puerto Rican jockey who competes in thoroughbred horse racing.
 Martinez is known in the business as "Chillie Willie," because of his "chill" demeanor in riding.

 Background

-Martinez was born in Santurce, San Juan, Puerto Rico, but emigrated to the United States in 1988 to work as a hotwalker and groom for his sister's godfather at Finger Lakes Race Track in Farmington, New York.
+Martinez was born in Santurce, San Juan, Puerto Rico, but moved to the mainland United States in 1988 to work as a hotwalker and groom for his sister's godfather at Finger Lakes Race Track in Farmington, New York.